SilkRose/Pony/stories/leaning-on-love/leaning-on-love.md

 "This is real, right?"

 Twilight giggles again before gently kissing my neck.
-"Yes, need a pinch to prove it?"
+"Yes.
+Need a pinch to prove it?"

 I blush harder and kiss her hoof.
 "I believe you."

 "Good."

 I take a moment to reply.
-"I don't want this moment to end, but I also really want to give you the biggest bestest most romantic hug I can.
+"I don't want this moment to end, but I also really want to give you the biggest, bestest, most romantic hug I can.
 What should I do?"

 "How about this, we can switch places again and in between we can hug."

 "Sounds good to me!"

-Twilight pulls away from me and I turn around looking her in he eyes for the first time since we revealed our feelings.
+Twilight pulls away from me and I turn around, looking her in the eyes for the first time since we revealed our feelings.

 We stare into each other's eyes and get lost in the moment.